 Description of Green-billed Malkoha bird

 Green-billed Malkohas (Phaenicophaeus tristis) are a species of non-parasitic cuckoos.
-According to the Cornell Lab of Ornithology, they are very common, and their Red List category is ‘Least Concern.’
-A description of this species can be found at this link here.
-Their distribution range is from parts of the Indian sub-continent towards Southern China, Southeast Asian countries, and Sumatra.
+According to the Cornell Lab of Ornithology, they are widespread, and their Red List category is ‘Least Concern.’
+A description of this species can be found at this link.
+Their distribution range is from parts of the Indian subcontinent to southern China, Southeast Asian countries, and Sumatra.

 The hunt

-These are majestic birds, and the hunting pressure by young people from the villages surrounding the forests is quite high.
+These are majestic birds, and the hunting pressure by young people from the villages surrounding the forests is relatively high.

 For lunch at a hut in the mountains, the Green-billed Malkoha bird was plucked, singed, gutted, and prepared for roasting.
 A piece of lemongrass was stuck into the belly, and a wooden stick across the breasts held the lemongrass in place and the body open for barbequing.